IsaacScript/isaacscript/packages/eslint-plugin-isaacscript/docs/rules/strict-enums.md

 }

 let vegetable = Vegetable.Lettuce;
-vegetable = "definitelyNotAVegetable"; // Type '"definitelyNotAVegetable"' is not assignable to type 'Vegetable'.

-// Even "valid" strings will not work, which is good! vegetable = "Carrot"; // Type '"Carrot"' is not assignable to type 'Vegetable'.
+vegetable = "Carrot"; // Type '"Carrot"' is not assignable to type 'Vegetable'.
 ```

-Thus, the `strict-enums` rule is mostly concerned with throwing errors for misused number enums.
+Thus, the `isaacscript/strict-enums` rule is mostly concerned with throwing errors for misused number enums.
 (Note that even if you use string enums, you should still be using the [`@typescript-eslint/no-unsafe-enum-comparison`](https://typescript-eslint.io/rules/no-unsafe-enum-comparison) rule, since string enums are still bugged when using comparison operators.)

+But why would you want to use numeric enums over string enums at all?
+Note that they have some advantages:

+- Numeric enums can use computed members, which allow for extremely concise and easy to read code.
+Additionally, when all of the enum members are computed, they can easily be reorganized without having to change N other lines, which causes lot of noise in Git.
+- Numeric enums can save memory in the cases where the codebase has a huge amount of them (such as [the `@typescript-eslint` repository](https://github.com/typescript-eslint/typescript-eslint/)).
+- Numeric enums can save bandwidth in the cases where they are serialized over the wire.
+This can matter in applications that do a lot of back and forth communication (with e.g. WebSockets) or in cases where you have millions of users any bandwidth saving adds up fast.
+- Numeric enums often have to be used when modelling upstream APIs that you don't have control over.

+For this reason, we recommend that use you the [`isaacscript/no-number-enums`](no-number-enums.md) rule by default in your TypeScript projects.
+But in the specific projects where you need number enums, you can disable that rule and rely on the `isaacscript/strict-enums` rule to keep you safe.

 ## Options and Defaults